aws-powertools/powertools-lambda-java/docs/core/metrics.md

 !!! info "`POWERTOOLS_METRICS_DISABLED` will not disable default metrics created by AWS services."

-### Order of Precedence of `MetricsLogger` configuration
+### Order of Precedence of `Metrics` configuration

-The `MetricsLogger` Singleton can be configured by three different interfaces.
+The `Metrics` Singleton can be configured by three different interfaces.
 The following order of precedence applies:

 1. `@FlushMetrics` annotation
-2. `MetricsLoggerBuilder` using Builder pattern (see [Advanced section](#usage-without-metrics-annotation))
+2. `MetricsBuilder` using Builder pattern (see [Advanced section](#usage-without-metrics-annotation))
 3. Environment variables (recommended)

-For most use-cases, we recommend using Environment variables and only overwrite settings in code where needed using either the `@FlushMetrics` annotation or `MetricsLoggerBuilder` if the annotation cannot be used.
+For most use-cases, we recommend using Environment variables and only overwrite settings in code where needed using either the `@FlushMetrics` annotation or `MetricsBuilder` if the annotation cannot be used.

 === "template.yaml"